Artenes/springbootstudy/README.md

 # TO DO

-- check about created at, updated at columns (maybe add an enable option to users?)

 - add api keys management for client access and track usage

 - deal with logging and monitoring